Land0fChocolate/NewEmeraldRomHack/README.md

 - Implement the multi-ability pop-up box in battles.
 The code is there, I just can't configure it right.
 - A contest side-quest with Lisia, much like in ORAS.
 - Perhaps a more interesting Tate & Liza event to get Jirachi?
+- Perhaps a side quest with a boss battle to acquire Mewtwo?
+Triggered after giving Mew DNA to the Devon researcher, Mewtwo breaks free.
 - Scott giving more interesting rewards to players who get all silver/gold symbols.
 - In-game resource that teaches the player braile.
 So that it isn't required to look out of the game to solve the braile puzzles.
 - Sort out the online/wireless features.
 Either find out how to make them work or remove them.